Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Introduction

-With recent advances in large language models (LLMs)~\cite{radford2019gpt2, brown2020gpt3, ouyang2022instructgpt, zhang2022opt, touvron2023llama, touvron2023llama2, dubey2024llama3, luo2025llmanalyst}, numerous efforts have been made to extend their powerful reasoning capabilities to multi-modal tasks~\cite{fu2024mme, liu2025mmbench, yu2023mmvet}, giving rise to vision language models (VLMs) such as GPT-4~\cite{achiam2023gpt4}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2024llava}, and Qwen-VL~\cite{bai2023qwenvl}.
-These VLMs typically contain a visual encoder (\emph{e.g.} CLIP) to convert visual inputs into sequential representations, and an LLM (\emph{e.g.} Llama 2) for text generation, with modal alignment for the LLM to accept visual tokens as input~\cite{liu2024llava}.
-Although these approaches have achieved remarkable performance in multi-modal tasks like visual question answering~\cite{goyal2017vqav2, hudson2019gqa, gurari2018vizwiz, lu2022sqa, singh2019textvqa}, the visual tokens, which comprise the majority of the input sequence, significantly increase the computational complexity and cost of VLM inference.
-Some work improves model performance by increasing input image resolution~\cite{luo2024llavahr, liu2024llavanext, xu2024llavauhd}, but this leads to longer visual token sequences, further escalating computational overhead, which can be even worse in video models like Video-LLaVA~\cite{lin2023videollava}.
+With recent advances in large language models (LLMs)~\cite{ouyang2022instructgpt, touvron2023llama, jiang2023mistral, bai2023qwen}, numerous efforts have been made to extend their powerful reasoning capabilities to multi-modal tasks~\cite{fu2024mme, liu2025mmbench, yu2023mmvet}, giving rise to vision language models (VLMs)~\cite{achiam2023gpt4, team2023gemini, liu2024llava, bai2023qwenvl, chen2024internvl, wang2025cogvlm}.
+Existing VLMs typically contain a visual encoder (\eg CLIP~\cite{radford2021clip}) to convert visual inputs into sequential representations, a language model (\eg Llama 2~\cite{touvron2023llama2}) to process questions and generate answers, and a modal alignment module (\eg MLP, Q-Former) for the language model to accept visual tokens as input~\cite{liu2024llava, bai2023qwenvl}.
+Although these approaches have achieved remarkable performance in multi-modal tasks like visual question answering~\cite{goyal2017vqav2, hudson2019gqa, gurari2018vizwiz, lu2022sqa, singh2019textvqa}, the visual tokens, which comprise the majority of the input sequence, significantly increase the computational cost of VLM inference.
+For instance, LLaVA-1.5~\cite{liu2024llava1.5} accepts $336 \times 336$ input images, which are converted into 576 visual tokens, while their textual counterparts have typically fewer than 100 tokens.
+Higher input resolutions or video streams lead to even longer visual token sequences (\eg 2880 for LLaVA-NeXT~\cite{liu2024llavanext} and 2560 for Video-LLaVA~\cite{lin2023videollava}), further escalating computational load.